Geodesic Length Distribution in Sparse Network Ensembles: Properties of specific SGRNs

 i.e. $\degree\sim \degree^{-\theta}$ where in the second approximation we apply Stirling's formula for the Gamma function i.e. $\Gamma(z+1)\approx\sqrt{2\pi z}\left(\frac{z}{e}\right)^z$; in the last two approximations we make a stronger use of $k\gg\theta$.
-These assumptions make it apparent that the power law holds for the empirical degree distribution in this ``scale-free'' graphon for large degrees when a broad degree distribution is possible, and the form obtained in Eq. \ref{eq:sfg_degree_true_apx} matches that of the expected degree distribution in Eq. \ref{eq:sfg_degree_powerlaw}, as depicted in Fig. \ref{fig:sfg_degree_distribution}.
+These assumptions make it apparent that the power law holds for the empirical degree distribution in this ``scale-free'' graphon for large degrees when a broad degree distribution is possible, and the form obtained in Eq. \eqref{eq:sfg_degree_true_apx} matches that of the expected degree distribution in Eq. \eqref{eq:sfg_degree_powerlaw}, as depicted in Fig. \ref{fig:sfg_degree_distribution}.
+Also, using Eqs. \eqref{eq:degree_net_r1g}, \eqref{eq:sfg_zeta} the average degree of the whole network is given by